-(k) Future accounting changes
+(1) Future changes in accounting standards

 In August 2018, the Public Sector Accounting Board (PSAB) issued PS 3280, Asset Retirement Obligations.
 This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2022.
 Asset Retirement Obligations provides guidance on how to account for and report a liability for retirement of a tangible capital asset.